philipseidel/cookbook-yum-docker/README.md

 main, testing & experimental.
 Main is the stable repository.
 Testing is for test builds (ie. release candidates).
 Experimental is for experimental builds.

+- `['yum-docker']['supported-families']`
+  - _Type:_ Hash

+  - _Description:_

+    Platform support for this cookbook and the Docker repository.
+Designed to be a private attribute however it can be overridden in the case Docker supports additional versions and this cookbook has not been updated yet.

+    This check was implemented as a result of the repo could be successfully installed yet not be valid for a given platform and a Docker package could be successfully installed as a result of it being available natively on the platform it which it was run which results in a false positive for the consumer of the cookbook.

+    The hash key is the platform family of the OS.
+The secondary hash key is the major version of the OS.
+If the hash value evaluates to true, the platform family/version is considered supported.

+  - _Default:_

+    ```ruby
+    {
+      fedora: {
+        '20' => true,
+        '21' => true,
+        '22' => true
+      },
+      rhel: {
+        '6' => true,
+        '7' => true
+      }
+    }
+    ```
 - Docker Main Repo
   - `['yum-docker']['repos']['docker-main-repo']['managed']`
     - _Type:_ Boolean